 We will challenge you, as well.
 We train advanced students to compete at a World Class level.
 Many members with advanced skills are featured in our summer show.

-Call at any time with questions about any aspect of the Cadets, including financial and fundraising programs.
+Email or call at any time with questions about any aspect of the Cadets, including financial and fundraising programs.
 We work hard to make membership available to everyone.

 Brass members include students who currently play brass, woodwind players who wish to learn a second instrument, and those who have never played an instrument before.
 We use silver-plated Bb instruments (same keys as band instruments).
 Players who are band members use their own mouthpiece to compliment embouchure development.
-We use four brass instruments: Trumpet (also referred to as Soprano), Mellophone (same as trumpet in method, but sound is more like a French horn), Baritone (same sound and mouthpiece as baritone or trombone) and Contra (similar to tuba).
+We use four brass instruments: Trumpet (also referred to as Soprano), Mellophone (same as trumpet in method, but sound is more like a French horn), Baritone (same sound and mouthpiece as baritone or trombone), and Contra (similar to tuba).

 We play and teach all percussion instruments.
-The "Battery" section consists of snare drum, tenor drums, bass drums and cymbals.
+The "battery" section consists of snare drum, tenor drums, bass drums, and cymbals.
 The battery is the marching percussion section you see on the field.
-The "Front Ensemble" includes mallet percussion instruments such as xylophone, marimba and orchestra bells, as well as a collection of smaller percussion instruments and cymbals.
+The "front ensemble" includes mallet percussion instruments such as xylophone, marimba, and orchestra bells, as well as a collection of smaller percussion instruments and cymbals.
 This section remains stationary on the front sideline, as their instruments are too large to carry on the field.

-We use flags, props and lots of dance in the color guard.
+We use flags, props, and lots of dance in the color guard.
 This section of the corps visually interprets and enhances the music.
 Some woodwind players join this section, but again, no previous experience is required.

 The Colt Cadets provide a positive, supportive, and educational environment that will: